Minisymposia

 Organisers: Buyang Li (Hong Kong Polytechnic University, Hong Kong) and Rong Tang (Hong Kong Polytechnic University, Hong Kong)

-Speakers: Fabian Heimann (University College London, UK), Bjorn Stinner (University of Warwick, UK), Vanessa Styles (University of Sussex, UK), Chandrasekhar Venkataraman (University of Sussex, UK), Andrea Bonito (Texas A&M University, USA), Guosheng Fu (University of Notre Dame, USA), Shawn W. Walker (Louisiana State University, USA), Balázs Kovács (University of Paderborn, Germany), Yifei Li (University of Tübingen, Germany), Paola Pozzi (University of Duisburg-Essen, Germany), Bangwei She (Capital Normal University, China), Rong Tang (Hong Kong Polytechnic University, Hong Kong)
+Speakers: Fabian Heimann (University College London), Bjorn Stinner (University of Warwick), Guangwei Gao (Hong Kong Polytechnic University), Chandrasekhar Venkataraman (University of Sussex), Andrea Bonito (Texas A&M University), Guosheng Fu (University of Notre Dame), Shawn W. Walker (Louisiana State University), Balázs Kovács (University of Paderborn), Yifei Li (University of Tübingen), Paola Pozzi (University of Duisburg-Essen), Bangwei She (Capital Normal University), Rong Tang (Hong Kong Polytechnic University)

 Abstract: The dynamics of interface and boundary in partial differential equations (PDEs) are of paramount importance in various applications.
 Efficient numerical methods and rigorous numerical analysis for solving these PDEs have both theoretical and practical values.
 This mini-symposium aims to discuss recent advances in numerical methods and applications related to moving surface and interface problems, such as PDEs with moving boundary/interface problems, surface evolution in geometric flows, and fluid-structure interactions, among others.